The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata

-For convenience, we call a model described by the first formalism an \emph{endmarker model} and one by the second formalism a \emph{no-endmarker model}.
+For convenience, in this paper, we call a model described by the first formalism an \emph{endmarker model} and one by the second formalism a \emph{no-endmarker model}.
+See Fig.~\ref{fig:difference-1-ppda} for these two models.
 Ka\c{n}eps, Geidmanis, and Freivalds \cite{KGF97}, Hromkovi\v{c} and Schnitger \cite{HS10}, and Yamakami \cite{Yam17} all used a no-endmarker model of 1ppda's (succinctly called \emph{no-endmarker 1ppda's}) in their analyses of machine's behaviors, whereas an endmarker model of 1ppda's (called \emph{endmarker 1ppda's}) was used by Macarie and Ogihara \cite{MO98} and Yamakami \cite{Yam19}.
 It is commonly assumed that endmarker 1ppda's are equivalent in recognition power to no-endmarker 1ppda's.
 Unfortunately, there is no ``formal'' proof for the equivalence between those two models \emph{without compromising error probability}.

 The roles of two endmarkers, the left and the right endmarkers, are clear.
-In the presence of the right endmarker $\dollar$, in particular, when the machine reads $\dollar$, the machine certainly notices the end of the input string and, based on this knowledge, it can make the final transition (followed by a possible series of $\lambda$-moves) before entering either accepting or rejecting states.
-In the presence of $\dollar$, we can make a series of $\lambda$-moves to empty the stack before halting.
+In the presence of the right endmarker $\dollar$, in particular, whenever the machine reads $\dollar$, the machine surely notices the end of the input string and, based on this knowledge, it can make the final transition (followed by a possible series of $\lambda$-moves) before entering either accepting or rejecting states.
+In the presence of $\dollar$, moreover, we can make a series of $\lambda$-moves to empty the stack before halting.
 Without the right endmarker, however, the machine must be always in a ``constantly halting'' inner state (either an accepting state or a rejecting state).